 This is all largely part of the victim culture.
 You are not responsible for your irresponsible behavior.
 You are suffering from some disorder, probably because your cat died, or your friends cat died, or your friend heard about a cat who died.
 You begin to understand why the first groupespecially those who deal with criminalstend to be extremely skeptical of anyone claiming to have PTSD.
 It tends to be a cop-out to excuse criminal behavior, and a savvy felon can often get a sympathetic psychologist to tell an equally sympathetic judge that society is to blame.

+You begin to understand why those who deal with criminals tend to be extremely skeptical of anyone claiming to have PTSD.
 Look, there are two things that must be mentioned.
 Yes, horrifying experiences can change your ability to function.
 The Czar does not dismiss a rape victim afraid to leave her apartment as a fraud.
 But there are neuroscientific explanations for this, often very treatable, due to the amygdala in the brain.
 And yes, there are definitely servicemen and service women who come home in bad shape.
 But even untreated, studies show, the brain heals over time.
 The number of Vietnam veterans claiming to suffer from PTSD declines each year.
 The Czar suspects that few of them actually had it.

 The second thing that must be mentioned relates to percentiles.
 A large number of people suffer from undocumented mental illnesses.
 In a large organization like the United States military, the percentiles carry over.
 Out of 1.5 million American military personnel, statistically thousands will suffer from clinical depression, schizophrenia not previously identified, extreme neuroses, behavioral disorders, and more.
 In the military, these tend to be swept under the rug as PTSD.
 Probably only a fraction of PTSD diagnoses are legitimate, and the rest are being poorly served by the VA, psychology, and medicine because their other disorder has been dismissed as something else.